lucyzhang04/326Project/team/m2/features.md

 **Assigned to:**

 ## Widgets of User Responses
 These widgets represent individual contributions; these will contain an image (likely an album cover or podcast cover image) as well as an identifier (ie: the user's name that is entered when uploading their response).
+This will allow users to visualize the activity and see updates as other users contribute.

 **Assigned to:**